meenakshipolepeddi/test_rails/README.md

 	10. Admins
 	11. Add automatic break reminders
 	12. date comparision check (clock out should always be later than clock in)

+	Documentation Steps:
+	This application takes in Name, clock in date/time, clock out date time.
+	1. Please click on the Clock In Button to enter your name and clock in
+	2. Check/uncheck the checkbox to confirm changes
+	3. Want to clock out?
+Click on the "Edit" to make modifications to the entry
+	4. Don't want to edit or clock-in?
+Click on the "Home" button at the top left corner
+	5. The record can be completely deleted by clicking on "Delete"